 Whether you agree or disagree with this sentiment, can you see how holding this moral position could influence analysis?
 Moral conviction leads to bias, which leads to misleading analysis, which hardens the conviction, and so goes the cycle, thus often thwarting the very principles the moral judgment is based upon.

 Consider the analysis included in this FDA Briefing Document, sponsored by Moderna, used to request Emergency Use Authorization (EUA).
 If you were asked to analyze this information in detail and report your findings in summary, how would you do it?

 It may well turn out that the very common severe, systemic side effects will wear off after a few days and there will be few additional adverse reactions in the medium to long-term.
-But to imply that severe side effects are rare is simply untrue.
-And to uncritically accept the claims of effectiveness without proactively attempting to poke holes in the claim is unwise and, for an analyst or any other professional who should know better, like a journalist, it’s unethical.
+But to claim or imply that severe side effects are rare is simply untrue.
+And to uncritically accept the claims of effectiveness without proactively attempting to poke holes in the claim is unwise and, for an analyst or any other professional who should know better, like a journalist, a medical clinician, or a researcher, it’s unethical.

 Yet this is exactly the bias you will see in nearly all analysis and media reports.
 Once the “correct moral position” reached critical mass, it quickly cascaded to near unanimity, thus reinforcing the belief, further biasing any analysis.
 Groupthink has taken over.